 Roger Stopford, Director

 Having worked in Europe and with European companies and family-owned businesses, Roger appreciates the Porsche family history and the challenge of continuing the core brand values into the future, a challenge perhaps shared by PCA as Porsche continues to develop into new directions.
 Contributing to UCR in the areas of tech sessions and special interest groups strengthens the club’s connection to traditional aspects of the Porsche world.

 Roger is retired from a career of executive leadership and management in the aerospace and defence industry. but finds lots to do and contribute in his many hobbies and interests in the worlds of equestrian, non-profit Board Director, marine and automotive environments, as well as family spread now across Ontario, UK and Germany.

-Dave Walker, Director
+Dave Walker, Secretary

 Like many people, David thought a Porsche was out of reach for him.
 David even thought (oh what heresy) that maybe they were overpriced.
 However, in the early 2000s, he got a chance to drive a few and discovered that both of his thoughts were misconceptions.